TNowalk/my-next-project-course/milestone-3.md

 ]
 ```

-Take a quick moment to look at the `_id` field.
+> Take a quick moment to look at the `_id` field.
 This wasn't anything you modeled in the schema, this is a primary identifier that Mongo adds to every single object that is created.
 Each `_id` is unique across the entire database and it's how we look up various objects.
 In future examples, I'll be performing cURL calls using `_id` values, you will have to substitute the value with an `_id` in your own collection otherwise you'll end up with 404 errors.

 For the rest of the routes/methods that we'll be creating, we're going to be using route parameters.
-Essentially, we'll be passing some sort of ID into the URL which will be stored in a route parameter which we can use to look the object up in the database.
+Essentially, we'll be passing some sort of ID into the URL which will be stored in a route parameter that we can use to look the object up in the database.
 Instead of constantly having to rewrite the same code to look up the route parameter for each method, we can write what's called middleware.
 As the name implies, middleware sits in between the route and the method that gets executed.
 So, when a GET request comes in to `/api/projects` we can pass that request through the middleware which will pre-populate the request with the project if necessary, this then get's passed to `controller.index` to be processed and send back a response.

-Open up `api/project/project.controller.js` and before you define `exports.index`, add the following:
+Open up `api/project/project.controller.js` and before the line where you define the `exports.index` method, add the following:

 ```
 // Populate a project from a route parameter